Armed man demanding frozen deposits takes hostages at Lebanese commercial bank | Law-Order

 Armed man demanding frozen deposits takes hostages at Lebanese commercial bank

+An armed man demanding deposits frozen by his bank took five branch employees and one customer hostage on Thursday at the Federal Bank of Lebanon, branch manager Hassan Halawi, who is among those being held, told Reuters.
+"I'm in my office.

-An armed man demanding deposits frozen by his bank took an unspecified number of hostages on Thursday at the Federal Bank of Lebanon, a security source and a Reuters witness said.
+An armed man demanding deposits frozen by his bank took five branch employees and one customer hostage on Thursday at the Federal Bank of Lebanon, branch manager Hassan Halawi, who is among those being held, told Reuters.

-Lebanese banks have limited withdrawals of hard currency for most depositors during the country's three-year financial meltdown, which has left more than three-quarters of the population struggling.
-The man entered the Federal Bank of Lebanon branch in the Hamra neighbourhood in west Beirut just before noon on Thursday with a firearm, the security source told Reuters.
+"I'm in my office.
+He (the hostage taker) gets agitated then calms down then gets agitated again," Halawi said by phone.
+The man entered the Federal Bank of Lebanon branch in the Hamra neighbourhood in west Beirut just before noon on Thursday armed with a firearm, the security source told Reuters.

-"He demanded access to around $200,000 he had in his bank account and when the employee refused the request, he began screaming that his relatives were in the hospital.
-Then he pulled out the gun," the security source said.
-Some customers in the bank managed to flee before he shut the doors on the rest, said the source, who was not able to specify how many clients or employees were in the branch.
+"He demanded access to around $200,000 he had in his bank account.
+When the employee refused the request, he began screaming that his relatives were in the hospital.
+Then he pulled out the gun," the source said.
+Some bank customers managed to flee before he shut the doors on the rest, said the source.

 At least one elderly man was released from the bank because of his age and government negotiators were deployed to begin talks with the hostage taker, the interior ministry said.
-Lebanese media station Al-Jadeed said at least two shots had been fired during the incident.
-The Lebanese Red Cross told Reuters that they had deployed an ambulance on site but had yet to treat anyone.
+Lebanese media station Al-Jadeed said at least two shots had been fired.
+The Lebanese Red Cross told Reuters that they had deployed an ambulance to the scene.

 A Reuters witness could see a bearded man in a black shirt behind the gated entrance to the bank speaking to several men in plainclothes on the outside.
 "Let them give me back my money!" he was heard telling them.